biohazard999/Xenial.Framework/docs/guide/layout-builders-advanced-syntax.md

 ## Inherit from `LayoutBuilder<T>`

 Currently we used the `LayoutBuilder<T>` as an instance, and used the *convention based* registration pattern for the builder.
-By inheriting from `LayoutBuilder<T>` and using the `typed` overload of the `DetailViewLayoutBuilder` we can reduce additional noise from the syntax.
+By inheriting from `LayoutBuilder<T>` and using the `typed` overload of the `DetailViewLayoutBuilderAttribute` we can reduce additional noise from the syntax.
 First we need to inherit from the `LayoutBuilder<T>` class and change our registration.

 <<< @/guide/samples/layout-builders-advanced/BuilderInherit.cs